 Change of Address

-If you move prior to an election, you must notify the Election Authority through which you are registered. if your move is within the same jurisdiction as your previous registration, simply fill out and sign the back of your current voter registration card and mail it to the address indicated there, and a new card will be sent to your current address.
+If you move prior to an election, you must notify the Election Authority through which you are registered.
+If your move is within the same jurisdiction as your previous registration, simply fill out and sign the back of your current voter registration card and mail it to the address indicated on it.
+A new card will be sent to your current address.
 If your card is missing, you can send a letter specifying both your old and your new address–such a letter should be signed and dated.
 If you call the Authority, you may also request a Registration transfer form.
-If you move to a new jurisdiction, you must submit a new voter registration form, available at any of the resources noted above.
-Please be aware that all changes of address must be received no later than midnight, 27 days prior to any election.
+If you move to a new jurisdiction, you must submit a new voter registration form that will be available at any of the resources noted above.
+Please be aware that all changes of address must be received no later than midnight 27 days prior to any election.

-If a voter has moved more than 27 days before the election, they may not vote unless they have transferred their registration.
+If a voter has moved to a different address more than 27 days before the election, they may not vote unless they have transferred their registration.
 If federal offices are running, they may vote for federal offices only.

-If a voter has moved within 27 days before an election, they may vote in person at his old polling place where they were previously registered and must fill out the proper affidavit before voting.
+If a voter has moved within 27 days before an election, they may vote in-person at their old polling place where they were previously registered and must fill out the proper affidavit before voting.

 If you were not born in the United States and not born of U.S. parents, you are not eligible to vote until you have become a naturalized citizen.
 Naturalized citizens must provide the following information: Name (U.S. District) and location (City and State) of the Court where you were naturalized, plus the day, month and year of your naturalization.

 Additional Voter Information

 More information from the Illinois State Board of Elections may be found here.